ileniapiro/online_registration_v4/README.md

 ## Copyright

-* Copyright (C) Hackmind di Proietti Claudio - All Rights Reserved
+* Copyright (C) Online Registration Form di Ilenia Piro - All Rights Reserved
 * Unauthorized copying of this file, via any medium is strictly prohibited
 * Proprietary and confidential
-* Written by Ilenia Piro <ilenia.piro@hackmind.it>, March 2020
+* Written by Ilenia Piro <ilenia.piro@gmail.com>, April 2020